$10,000 Notary Bond

 How much does a $10,000 notary bond cost in Idaho?

-Idaho notary bonds are issued instantly for as little as $50 and are good for six years.
+Idaho notary bonds are issued instantly for as little as $50 and remain in effect for six years.
 Packages that include errors and omissions coverage are also available.
-Including errors and omissions insurance with your bond ensures you are NOT held personally liable for mistakes made while notarizing documents.
+Including errors and omissions insurance with your bond ensures you are not held personally liable for mistakes made while notarizing documents.
 Visit our blog for more information on this essential coverage.

-Simply click Buy Now to safely purchase your Idaho notary bond directly through our site.
-It only takes a few minutes to be on your way to getting bonded as a notary in Idaho.
+Simply click Buy Now to purchase your Idaho notary bond directly through our site.
+It only takes a few minutes to get bonded as a notary in Idaho.